joshHug/LeidenITP/labs/lab9.md

 ## Exercise 1: Fix the code (standard)

+In this exercise the code is already coded.
+However, there is a problem it does not pass all unittests.
+It is up to you to make the code work.
+To do this you are only are allowed to use `try except` statements.

+Open exercise `fix_the_code.py` and fix the functions.

-## Exercise 2: Sequence iterators & generators
+## Exercise 2: Sequence iterators & generators (standard)

-## Exercise 3: Counting with dictionaries
+## Exercise 3: Counting with dictionaries (standard)

 In this exercise, we will have a look how to construct a dictionary that counts objects.
 There are many ways to implement this, however, some are more clear or faster than others.
 Also, you can sometimes find some bad suggestions on forums where they suggest code that was used in python2 and later was deprecated in python3.
 For example, the `dict.has_key()` method does no longer exist.
 Here, we will go over four different (and most used) solutions when dynamically filling a dictionary with keys and values.